Russia suspends Ukraine grain deal over ship attack claim | Law-Order

 The U.N. chief said the grain deal — brokered by the United Nations and Turkey in July — helps ''to cushion the suffering that this global cost-of-living crisis is inflicting on billions of people,” his spokesman said.

+Ukrainian President Volodymyr Zelenskyy called the Russian move “predictable.”
+He accused Moscow of “blockading” ships carrying grain since September.
+Currently, he said, 176 vessels are backed up at sea, carrying more than 2 million tonnes of food.

+“This is a transparent attempt by Russia to return to the threat of large-scale famine in Africa and Asia,” Zelenskyy said Saturday in his nightly video address.
+He called for a tough response against Russia from international bodies like the U.N. and the G-20.

 Russia's Foreign Ministry on Saturday accused British specialists of being involved in the alleged attack by drones on Russian ships in Crimea.
-Britain's Defense Ministry had no immediate comment on the claim.
+Britain's Defence Ministry had no immediate comment on the claim.

 “In connection with the actions of Ukrainian armed forces, led by British specialists, directed, among other things, against Russian ships that ensure the functioning of the humanitarian corridor in question (which cannot be qualified otherwise than as a terrorist attack), the Russian side cannot guarantee the safety of civilian dry cargo ships participating in the Black Sea initiative, and suspends its implementation from today for an indefinite period,'' the Russian statement said.

 Ukraine's Ministry of Infrastructure said that Ukraine has never threatened the Black Sea grain corridor which “is exclusively humanitarian in nature,” and would continue to try to keep shipments going.
-It said since the first ship left the port of Odesa on Aug.
-1, more than 9 million tons of food have been exported, including more than 5 million tons to African and Asian countries.
+It said since the first ship left Odesa on Aug.
+1, more than 9 million tons of food have been exported, including more than 5 million tonnes to African and Asian countries.
 As part of the U.N.
-World Food Program, it said, 190 thousand tons of wheat have been sent to countries where there is hunger.
+World Food Programme, it said, 190 thousand tons of wheat have been sent to countries where there is hunger.

-“We warned about Russia's plans to destroy the (grain agreement).
-Now, under false pretenses, Moscow is blocking the grain corridor that ensures food security for millions of people,” he tweeted Saturday.

-The head of the Ukrainian presidential office, Andriy Yermak, denounced the suspension as part of Russia's “primitive blackmail.”
-Turkish officials said they haven't received any official notice yet of the deal's suspension.

-Russia also requested a meeting of the U.N.
-Security Council for Monday because of the alleged attack on the Black Sea Fleet and the security of the grain corridor, said Dmitry Polyansky, Russia's first deputy representative to the U.N.
-It would be the fourth U.N.
-Security Council meeting on Ukraine-related issues that Russia has called since Tuesday.
+Russia also requested a meeting Monday of the U.N.
+Security Council because of the alleged attack on the Black Sea Fleet and the security of the grain corridor, said Dmitry Polyansky, Russia's first deputy representative to the U.N.

 But an adviser to Ukraine's Interior Ministry claimed that “careless handling of explosives” had caused blasts on four warships in Russia's Black Sea Fleet.
 Anton Gerashchenko wrote on Telegram that the vessels included a frigate, a landing ship and a ship that carried cruise missiles used in a deadly July attack on a western Ukrainian city.